MasilelaXS/kps-next/guides/workflow.md

 - Reports cannot be edited after submission (PCO side)
 - Only admins can edit reports in any status
 - Next service date creates notification for admin
+- **Recommendations**: Only admins can add recommendations to reports
+- **PCO Input**: PCOs can only provide remarks/notes, not recommendations

 ### Data Integrity Rules
 - All foreign key relationships maintained
 - Audit trails for all critical operations
 - Soft deletes preserve historical data
 - Chemical usage tracking for compliance
+- **Batch Number Linking**: Each chemical batch number is linked to the specific report where it was used, ensuring historical accuracy when old reports are printed

 ---